 Now, despite all that I said about youtube tutorials, some are better than others...

-I don't know if you're familiar with Jazza yet, but Jazza is one of the greats around here, and he's got great tutorials on youtube.
+If you're not familiar with Jazza yet, you will/should be.
+Jazza is one of the greats around here, and he's got great tutorials on youtube.
 The default is "Featured videos" but click on "Browse videos" to make it show more.
 I've been watching them as I learn flash and they've been VERY helpful, not only with flash but with my drawing as well.
 I've also had people recommend tutorials by Spazkid and Oney, but Jazza has a lot more tutorials available.

 As for tablets, most people go with some form of Wacom tablet.
 I have a Bamboo Pen I got for $26 on ebay.
 Tom uses a Bamboo...something.
 I think it's a Bamboo Fun.
 The newest and best(?) are Intuos, with Intuous 5 being newest (and most expensive).
 However, I've seen Graphire tablets new in box for $20 +/-, but it's an older tablet.
 I don't know much about them.
 Actually, the bestest and most expensivest-est are Wacom Cintiq tablets.
 They have the monitor built in and you draw straight onto the monitor.
 They're cool.
 They're expensive.
 They're sweet.
 (I have not tasted one...however...)
 I will allow any of you to buy me one.
 It's ok with me.
 Really.
 Anyway, tablets take a bit of getting used to, though.
 So practice a bit ...or a lot, and don't expect to draw well at all at first.
 Yes, they draw, but they also work like a mouse, so they can be confusing at first.
 I still switch between my pen and mouse.